 SGMA regulations require the MGA evaluate the GSP at least every 5 years and whenever the Plan is amended.
-The reporting requirements of the periodic evaluation are presented in Section 5.3.
-The initial 5-year GSP evaluation is due to DWR in 2025.
-The roles and responsibilities for the preparation of the updated GSP are not yet determined.
-In recognition that this mandatory requirement will be completed by the MGA, for the purposes of estimating the costs, the estimated cost for the preparation of the document by technical consultants is presented in Table 5-1.
+The reporting requirements for the periodic evaluation are presented in Section 5.3.
+The initial 5-year GSP evaluation is due to DWR in April 2025.
+The roles and responsibilities for preparation of the updated GSP are not yet determined.
+In recognition that this mandatory requirement will be completed by the MGA, for purposes of estimating the costs, the cost for preparation of the 5-year GSP evaluation document by technical consultants is presented in Table 5-1.